 PEO cons

-- Pricing PEO prices lack a level of transparency.
+- Pricing: PEO prices lack a level of transparency.
 When you’re charged a percentage of payroll, it can be hard to tell how much you’re really paying.
 Usually, the invoices can get murky since they bucket together payroll, taxes, workers’ comp, EPLI, and their admin fee.
 For PEPM, the set-up fee and per-employee rate depend solely on negotiations.
-“Since both are super-soft numbers, employers have no way of knowing whether that fee is reasonable,” says Derek.
+“Since both are super-soft numbers, employers have no way of knowing whether that fee is reasonable,” says Bettencourt.
 It’s also hard to gauge what fair pricing looks like for a company of your specific size, industry, and geography.

-- Health plan inflexibility PEOs offer a variety of insurance plans.
+- Health care inflexibility: PEOs offer a variety of insurance plans.
 However, they all come from one or two carriers that the PEO selects.
 Employees and companies don’t have a say in which carriers the PEO partners with and are limited to the plans the PEO has chosen.
-Let’s say you really wanted to get a plan from United HealthCare and your PEO only offers plans from Aetna.
+Let’s say you really wanted to get a plan from UnitedHealthcare, and your PEO only offers plans from Aetna.
 With a PEO, you’re stuck.
 If plan flexibility and carrier choice are important to you, an independent health insurance broker may be a better match.

-- Ease of use PEOs have been around for decades, but their technology is typically less modern.
+- Ease of use: PEOs have been around for decades, but their technology is typically less modern.
 Things like customizing reports, for example, may require extra assistance and could take weeks to update.
 PEOs often use disparate systems to manage payroll and benefits.

 Decision time: Should I get a PEO?

-“Generally, PEOs work best for small businesses with complexity in their hiring and employee management processes,” he advises.
+“Generally, PEOs work best for small businesses with complexity in their hiring and employee management processes,” Bettencourt advises.
 For example, if you’re hiring international employees, you might find a PEO’s visa application and tracking system helpful as you’re trying to navigate it for the first time.

 How do I get off a PEO?